-The importance of information to help the sales professional understand the markets they are selling into and the volume, mix and value of products/services they sell, etc. Data veracity - how to check the quality of data for accuracy and currency, e.g., where the data has been collected from, how it was collected, and how it will be analysed The importance of data storage against data protection, legal, ethical, and organisational considerations Organisational policies on data storage and security How sales related information is protected, stored, and managed The legal and ethical issues around the use of sales-related information 2 How to establish and manage information systems 2.
-How to identify relevant information, on sector, competitors, own organisation policies, customers and product knowledge Sources of information, e.g., sector bodies, industry bodies, sector magazines, internet, companies house, networking events, colleagues, competitor websites, competitor sales brochures etc. The importance of review and verification of information to check data veracity How to add relevant information to an organisation's database/CRM How to check the reliability of information, e.g., trustworthiness, sufficiency, relevance, validity etc. How to identify the benefits and risks of using each source The limitations of sales related information 3. • The external and internal tools and methods that can be used to understand sales related information How to ensure the accuracy of information, e.g., by cross examining the value of information provided How to use relevant software packages for analysing and communicating sales- related information How to identify trends in sales related data How to assess the value of the information against the sales strategy How to identify the target audience level for each category of sales-related information and communicate it effectively to meet their needs The methods that can be used to communicate data as coherent sales intelligence
+The legal and ethical issues around the use of sales-related information How to establish and manage information systems 2.
+How to identify relevant information, on sector, competitors, own organisation policies, customers and product knowledge Sources of information, e.g., sector bodies, industry bodies, sector magazines, internet, companies house, networking events, colleagues, competitor websites, competitor sales brochures etc. The importance of review and verification of information to check data veracity How to add relevant information to an organisation's database/CRM How to check the reliability of information, e.g., trustworthiness, sufficiency, relevance, validity etc. How to identify the benefits and risks of using each source The limitations of sales related information 3. • The external and internal tools and methods that can be used to understand sales related information • How to ensure the accuracy of information, e.g., by cross examining the value of information provided How to use relevant software packages for analysing and communicating sales- related information How to identify trends in sales related data How to assess the value of the information against the sales strategy How to identify the target audience level for each category of sales-related information and communicate it effectively to meet their needs • The methods that can be used to communicate data as coherent sales intelligence

-Assesso Assessor Guidance 1.
+Assesso r Guidance 1.
 Learners should provide at least three reasons why organisations require up-to-date sales information with supporting examples.
 They should describe how to access at least one internal source of information and one external with details of the types of information that each of the sources can provide.
 Learners should explain the importance of checking data for accuracy and currency, giving two examples of what may happen if inaccurate information is used during the sales process.
 Their explanation of how to store sales information should cover the process involved and address why this is safe and secure.
 2. Learners should define at least three pieces of information that are required for their analysis of markets, customers and competitors for their organisation.
 They should use their definition of requirements to identify at least five potential sources of information that could be used.
 These should be assessed for reliability to assess the best three sources.
 Learners should gather information about markets, customers and competitors for their organisation from these three sources.
 This should be documented in a structured manner to present as evidence.
 3. Learners should use at least two tools and methods to analyse the information that they have gathered for LO2.
 At least six trends and patterns should be identified, two related to markets, two related to customers and two related to competitors.
-Learners should communicate their findings to two different target audiences at different levels, e.g., a summary for their manager, an email to their peers.